How To Get Rid Of Excess Phlegm In Your Throat

 What is the best over-the-counter (OTC) medication that you can take for excess phlegm in your throat?
 The best way for you to relieve excess mucus in your throat is to take an expectorant.

 You may try an over-the-counter medication like Mucinex.
-This expectorant will help to thin the mucus and excess phlegm stuck in your throat, making it easier for you to cough and spit it out.
+This expectorant will help to thin the mucus and excess phlegm stuck in your throat.
+It will make it easier for you to cough and spit it out.

 You should avoid over-the-counter suppressants like Robitussin, which are designed to suppress your cough.
 Don’t be tempted to use suppressants because of a nagging cough and excess phlegm.

 Coughing is your body’s way of keeping secretions out of your throat and lungs.
-Generally, you should use cough syrups sparingly, if at all (3).
+Generally, you should use cough syrups sparingly, if at all.

 Minimize the use of decongestants